staeter/work-in-progress/dialogue.md

 - Providing a market for easily exchanging the platform's currency with circulating ones.
 - Consulting for companies and non profits that would like to function in a democratic fashion and would benefit by integrating Dialogue into their organization.
 - User's donations under a set threshold to avoid large donators getting leverage.

+## Design Ideas

+- Detect aggressive or hurtful writing in a post or comment and prompt the user to think about the people that message might hurt before posting it online.
+- Users can setup custom content flagging systems and share their flags with one an other.
+- Users can code their own recommender systems.

+- Different versions of the interface can be provided as extensions.
+- Translation algorithms can be provided as extensions and hosted on the user's devices.

 ## Existing Propositions